-Class C Units are only available to investors who purchase through a Dealer that has signed an agreement with the Manager.
+Class A Units and Class C Units are only available to investors who purchase through CDFL or a Dealer that has signed an agreement with the Manager.

 Class F Units are available to investors who participate in fee-based programs through authorized third-party Dealers who have signed an agreement with the Manager.
 Instead of paying per-transaction sales charges, or through embedded fees, investors who purchase Class F Units pay ongoing fees directly to their Dealer for investment advice and other services.
-The Trust pays a reduced Management Fee to the Manager in respect of the Class F Units.
+The Trust pays a reduced Manager's Fee to the Manager in respect of the Class F Units.